killera/killera.github.com/_posts/2018-10-23-performance-tuning-checklist.md

 ### Database Related

-I am dealing with SQL Server most of the time, but some points apply to other databases.(I am not an expert of Database, and these are the things that I usually check firstly).
+SQL Server is the database that most of the projects I have worked on, but some points apply to other databases.(I am not an expert of Database, and these are the things that I usually check firstly).

 * Check if index is missing, or need rebuild.
 * Check execution plan to get more information